irisfofs/jekyll-rp_logs/README.md

     gem install jekyll-rp_logs

 In this case you'll need to tell Jekyll to load the gem somehow, such as option 2 on the [Installing a plugin](http://jekyllrb.com/docs/plugins/#installing-a-plugin) instructions.

+### Updating
+When a new version of the gem is released, you can update with

+    bundle update

+If there were any theme updates that you want to install, you'll have to run

+    rake rp_logs:new

+again too.
+This will overwrite any changes you've made to the default SCSS, includes and index files. `_custom-vars.scss` and `_custom-rules.scss` won't be affected.

 ## Usage